Solving the challenges of soil remediation – How to decontaminate brownfields

 Across the EU, there are an estimated 2 800 000 developed or previously developed sites with potentially polluting activities, with 650 000 officially registered as such.
 They include former and current petrol stations, factories and waste sites and chemical dump sites.

-To prevent environmental contamination and harm to human health, soil remediation is often necessary.
+To prevent environmental contamination and harm to human health, land remediation is often necessary.
 This involves treating the air or water derived from the soil to remove pollutants.

 Soil remediation can take place in situ or ex-situ, using a variety of techniques.
 The process depends on the type of soil, the pollutants detected, how accessible the contaminated area is, whether the contaminants have entered the groundwater, and the past, current and proposed usage of the site in question.